 For parents wishing to apply after the start of the school year (end of August), written notice must be provided within 14 days of arrival to the Island.
 Once a family or child is a resident, then the child must be registered with a school.

-The Director of the Department of Education Services will inform parents if their application has been approved within 10 days of receipt.
+The Director of the Department of Education Services will inform parents if their application has been approved in a timely manner.
 If approved, a homeschooling certificate is issued, valid until the end of the school year (30th June).

 Qualifications for Homeschoolers

-Depending on the age of the child, the parent or tutor providing instruction must hold the following qualifications:
+Although not mandated, it is highly recommended that the parent or tutor providing instruction should hold the following qualifications:

-Primary: Parent(s) must have at least a high school diploma.
+- Primary - the parent(s) must have at least a high school diploma

-Secondary: The parent/tutor should have a minimum of a bachelors degree from an accredited institution.
-This is a recommendation and it is not mandated
+- Secondary - the parent/tutor should have a minimum of a bachelor’s degree from an accredited institution.

 Teaching Requirements

-The DES requires that the school day be at least five hours, excluding recess and lunch, and that there be at least 185 days of instruction in the school year or the equivalent of 925 hours in the school year.
+The DES requires that the school day be at least five hours, excluding recess and lunch, and that there be at least 185 days of instruction or the equivalent of 925 hours in the school year.

 The DES will conduct one home visit as part of the registration process and, if deemed necessary, they will make an unscheduled second visit.
 Where necessary, they will liaise with the Office of Education Standards for assessment and reporting.